 Residents Maintain Autonomy

-This is the percentage of residents who required more assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with ADL's may be a sign of the deterioration of a patient's health.
+This is the percent of residents that required more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile